 To prove a more powerful lemma about the restrictions of sets defined by inflating a permutation by some classes, we need two new definitions.

 Definition 2 Let C be a class of permutations.
 A strong subclass, D, of C is a proper subclass of C which has the property that every basis element of D is involved in some basis element of C.

 For example, the class whose basis consists of 231 is a strong subclass of the class whose basis consists of 2413 and 4231, since 231 is involved in 2413 (and it is a subclass because it is also involved in 4231).
 On the other hand, the class whose basis is 231 and 123, while still a subclass, is not a strong subclass of this class, since 123 is not involved in either 2413 or 4231.
-It is easy to verify that the intersection of two strong subclasses of a class C is also a strong subclass of C. Furthermore, the strong subclass relation is transitive.
+Since the basis of the intersection of two classes is a subset of the union of their bases it follows that the intersection of two strong subclasses of a class C is also a strong subclass of C. Furthermore, since involvement is transitive, so is the strong subclass relation.

 Definition 3 Let γ and β be two permutations, and let the degree of β be n.
-An embedding by blocks of γ in β consists of a block decomposition $\gamma = \gamma_1 \gamma_2 \cdots \gamma_m$ whose pattern σ is a subpermutation of β together with a function $e: [m] \rightarrow [n]$ expressing the subpermutation embedding.
+An embedding by blocks of γ in β consists of a block decomposition $\gamma = \gamma_1 \gamma_2 \cdots \gamma_m$ whose pattern σ is a subpermutation of β together with a function $e : [m] \rightarrow [n]$ expressing the subpermutation embedding.